 "As the time for surveys approached, Dr. Lombardi reminded us and we talked about their purpose again," says Hess.

-If you're a teacher and want to adopt this practice in your classroom right away, here are tips on how to create your own questions.
+Step 3.
+Create Your Schoolwide Survey: If you're a teacher and want to adopt this practice in your classroom right away, you can use the Trinidad Garza survey—or use these tips on how to create your own questions.

 Keep the focus on your instruction, suggests Pagan.
 He explains, "The purpose of this survey is to give my students a voice to tell me what changes I can make and what practices can I implement to help them perform better in class.
 It has nothing to do with content.
 There's no questions on there about physics.
 It's general to what can I do to help my students."